Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Singlet gluon structure in Yang-Mills theory

-A general Weyl-symmetric ansatz for dynamical $n$-particle axially-symmetric gluon solutions contains components of the gauge potential $A_\mu^a$ located in color subspaces corresponding to $I,U,V$-sectors defined explicitly in the Cartan-Weyl basis \cite{plb2023,flyvb,mpla2006}.
-In a reduced ansatz for one-particle gluon solutions all non-vanishing field components of $A_\mu^a$ are expressed in terms of four independent fields $K_\mu$ \cite{plb2018,plb2023} (index values $(\mu=0,1,2,3)$ correspond to time and spherical space coordinates $(t,r,\theta,\varphi)$ respectively)
+A general Weyl-symmetric ansatz for dynamical $n$-particle axially-symmetric gluon solutions contains all field components of the gauge potential $A_\mu^a$ located in color subspaces corresponding to $I,U,V$-sectors defined explicitly in the Cartan-Weyl basis \cite{plb2023,flyvb,mpla2006}.
+We consider a reduced ansatz for one-particle gluon solutions in a pure $SU(3)$ QCD with the folowing non-vanishing gluon fields $A_\mu^a$ expressed in terms of four independent axially symmetric fields $K_\mu(t,r,\theta)$ \cite{plb2018} (index values $(\mu=0,1,2,3)$ correspond to time and spherical space coordinates, $x^\mu=(t,r,\theta,\varphi)$, respectively)